Lieutenant Colonel Robert Henry Willis, An Airman's Story

 Lieutenant Colonel Robert Willis was stationed at Fort Sill, OK, Fort Sam, TX, and Columbus, New Mexico, with the First Aero Squadron.
 He flew during the Mexican Expedition, crashing twice.
 After one, realizing that his plane was totaled, he set fire to it and walked 65 miles back to San Antonio with a broken ankle.

-On 1 September 1918, Lieutenant Colonel Robert Willis was ordered to become the Chief of Air Service of the Seventh Army Corps but died on 13 September from an accidental weapons discharge.
+On 1 September 1918, Lieutenant Colonel Robert Willis was ordered to become the Chief of Air Service of the Seventh Army Corps, but he died on 13 September from an accidental weapons discharge.

-General Pershing wrote a letter to his father, praising Lieutenant Colonel Robert H. Willis, referring to him as “imbued with the ideals of the true soldier.”
+General Pershing wrote a letter to his father praising Lieutenant Colonel Robert H. Willis and describing him as “imbued with the ideals of the true soldier.”

 Her online photography gallery can be found at shop.takethebackroads.com